About

 A reflective and capacious thinker.

-Jessica Nordell is an award-winning author, poet, and science writer who blends rigorous science with compassionate humanity.
-Her first book, The End of Bias: A Beginning was shortlisted for the 2022 Columbia Journalism/Lukas Prize for Excellence in Nonfiction, the 2022 NYPL Bernstein Book Award for Excellence in Journalism, and the 2021 Royal Society Science Book Prize.
-The End of Bias was named a Best Book of the Year by the World Economic Forum, Greater Good, AARP, and Inc.
+Jessica Nordell is an author, poet, and science writer with a background in physics and poetry.
+Her first book, The End of Bias: A Beginning, was a finalist for the J. Anthony Lukas Prize for Excellence in Nonfiction, the NYPL Bernstein Book Award, and the Royal Society Science Book Prize, and has been translated into eight languages.

 Photo of Jessica Nordell